RajaGitHubRepo/hello-world/Angular_Ngrx/Basics.md

 as components react to that state changes.

 ## What is state :
+it can be data which is stored in backend database or any user provided input information like filter string or user input selection etc... if you want to reuse that information you can treat it as a state.
 1. Information about the view, such as weather to dispaly specific view elements or U.I elements
 2. It can be user information, such as users name and roles
 3. It can be entity data such as product information